Prerequisites

 Windows

-works with the sh
+On Windows, just works with the sh provided by

 Git for Windows,